Bread & Roses 2025/2

 Donald Weber

-The joyful arrival of the automobile in Belgium, 1895-1940
+The Joyous Entry of the Automobile in Belgium, 1895-1940

 Ghent: Academia Press/Amsab-ISG, 2010, 294 p., ill., soft cover

-125 years of the socialist party
+125 years of socialist party

 Geert Van Goethem & Walter Pauli